SquatsTonight/alibaba-fc-deploy-action/README.md

     * --config - only deploy config.
     * --skip-sync - skip sync auto generated configuration back to template file.

+## Output variables

+See [action.yml](action.yml) for the full documentation for this action's outputs.

+* deploy-logs - Stdout/stderr logs of deploying service/function.

 ## License Summary